 If you want a quick path into the healthcare field, becoming an EKG technician is one of the most direct ways to get started.
-In Arizona, there are several trade schools and community colleges that offer programs designed to get you job-ready in a matter of months.
-Here's what you need to know about training, certification, and where to study.
+In Arizona, there are several trade schools and community colleges that offer programs designed to help you build practical skills in a few months.
+Here’s what you need to know about training, certification, and where to study.

 An EKG (electrocardiograph) technician operates heart-monitoring equipment to help doctors diagnose cardiovascular conditions.
 You’ll be responsible for preparing patients, running tests, and ensuring accurate readings for medical teams.